ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

       Domain and policy domain applicable to the message in question.

     n:
-    : The DMARC policy record is published for a PSD, but it is the Organizational Domain for itself and its subdomain.
+    : The DMARC policy record is published for a PSD, but it is not the Organizational Domain for itself and its subdomain.
 There is no need to put psd=n in a DMARC record, except in the very unusual case of a parent PSD publishing a DMARC record without the requisite psd=y tag.